DCHHV/dchhv.github.io/schedule/schedule.md

 This talk is recommended for both novice and experienced users alike.
 #### Bio
 Mauro Cáseres (@mauroeldritch) is an argentine hacker and speaker.
-He spoke at DEF CON 26 Las Vegas (Recon & Data Duplication Villages), DevFest Siberia, DragonJAR Colombia, Roadsec Brasil, and DC7831 Nizhny Novgorod.
+He spoke at DEF CON Las Vegas (Recon, Red Team & Data Duplication Villages), DevFest Siberia, DragonJAR Colombia, Roadsec Brasil, and DC7831 Nizhny Novgorod.
+He is the founder of DC5411 Argentina

+Farith Pérez Sáez (@f_perezs) is a colombian engineer, hardware hacker and speaker.
+He spoke at DragonJAR Colombia (Biggest hacking spanish speaking conference in LATAM) and teaches at Universidad de La Guajira.

 Luis Ángel Ramírez Mendoza (@larm182luis) is a colombian electronic engineer, hacker and speaker.
 He spoke at DragonJAR Colombia (Biggest hacking spanish speaking conference in LATAM) and is currently working as a Cybersecurity and Artificial Intelligence Professor at University of Guajira in Colombia.

 * * *
 ### HackerBox 0057 Build Session
-Joseph Long (hwbxr)
+Joseph Long (hwbxr) @HackerBoxes
 #### Abstract
 "Build HackerBox 0057 to explore microcontroller programming, IoT WiFi exploits, Bluetooth control, IR hacks, lockpicking tools, audio/video signaling, and more.
 HackerBoxes are the monthly subscription box for DIY electronics and computer technology.
 Each monthly HackerBox is a surprise.
 But this month the cathode is out of the bag, so to speak.
 The theme is SAFE MODE.